theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 - *Default*: <br>
 If TLS is active, the *Subject Alternative Name* provided by the X.509 certificate is used as the hostname, see [Transport Layer Security](#transport-layer-security). <br>
 - *Azure Relay Hybrid Connection*:<br>
-Services use an Azure Relay address to become accessible to applications running in the Azure cloud.
-For more information on Azure Relay, see [Microsoft Documentation: What is Azure Relay?](https://learn.microsoft.com/en-us/azure/azure-relay/relay-what-is-it). <br>
+When an Azure Relay Hybrid Connection is set up, yunIO services use an Azure Relay address to become accessible to applications running in the Azure cloud.
+For more information on Azure Relay, refer to the knowledge base article [Establish an Azure Relay Hybrid Connection to yunIO](https://kb.theobald-software.com/yunio/establish-an-azure-relay-hybrid-connection).
 - *Custom*: <br>
 Allows you to enter a custom hostname.
 Enter the hostname in the field **Custom Hostname** and click **[Save]** to update the OpenAPI definitions of all existing services.

-#### Azure Relay Hybrid Connection
-How to set up the Azure Relay Hybrid Connection in yunIO:
-1. Create an Azure Relay namespace and an Azure Relay Hybrid Connection, see [Microsoft Documentation: Get started with Relay Hybrid Connections HTTP requests in .NET](https://learn.microsoft.com/en-us/azure/azure-relay/relay-hybrid-connections-http-requests-dotnet-get-started).
-2. Copy and paste the primary connection string from Azure Relay in the field **Azure Relay Connection String**.
-3. Set **Service URL Kind** to *Azure Relay Hybrid Connection*.
-4. Click **[Save]** to save the changes.
-5. Restart the YunIO service to complete the registration.

 ### Transport Layer Security